jrsharp/jrsharp.github.io/_posts/2012-03-06-back-on-ipv6-and-it-feels-so-good.markdown

 date_gmt: '2012-03-07 02:54:58 -0600'
 categories: []
 tags: []
+layout: page
 comments: []
 ---
-<p>I had let my <a href="http:&#47;&#47;he.net">Hurricane Electric<&#47;a> tunnelbroker account lapse several years ago when shuffling around my OpenWrt builds.
-At that time I determined that I didn't need the extra overhead imposed by the tunnelbroker.</p>
+I had let my <a href="http://he.net">Hurricane Electric</a> tunnelbroker account lapse several years ago when shuffling around my OpenWrt builds.
+At that time I determined that I didn't need the extra overhead imposed by the tunnelbroker.

-<p>Having recently upgraded from my trusty Linksys WRT54G, to an x86 Alix router platform, I decided to reactivate my IPv6 tunnel.
+Having recently upgraded from my trusty Linksys WRT54G, to an x86 Alix router platform, I decided to reactivate my IPv6 tunnel.
 It was a piece o' cake.
 I was then able to update my DNS records and bring JonSharp.net and JonandJolene.com back on IPv6.
-It feels good to be back. ;)</p>
+It feels good to be back. ;)